bsnes-emu/bsnes/docs/concepts/game-folders.md

     Holds streamable audio for [the MSU-1][msu1].

-Files that are only useful to higan specifically are placed in a `higan` subfolder:
+Files that are only useful to higan specifically are placed in a `higan` sub-folder:

   - `cheats.bml`:
     All information present in